 Friends at the End has supported hundreds of people to make their individual end of life choices.
 We need volunteers like you who can provide support and guidance to people facing the end of their lives.
 If you can spare time to help please get in touch.

 We rely on the voluntary donations of our supporters and are hugely grateful to those who have given generously.

 Whatever you can afford to give will have a huge impact on the work that we do.
 Your donation helps us to maintain pressure on policy makers and assist those taking cases to court in their efforts to change the law.
 You could consider a regular donation by standing order, a one-off donation or leaving a gift in your will.

 Voice your choice

+We are currently working in partnership with Dignity in Dying Scotland and Humanist Society Scotland to co-sponsor Liam McArthur’s Assisted Dying for Terminally Ill Adults (Scotland) Bill.
 The current law on assisted dying is unclear and discriminatory.
 At present the only legal option for hastening death is voluntarily refusing food and fluid, essentially starving and dehydrating to death.
 This causes unnecessary distress and suffering for those dying and their family and friends.